benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 - Store each input chunk, operation ID, stage, and retry state in durable storage instead of browser or server memory.
 - Stream input and Result data files rather than loading complete files into memory.
 - Detect completion with ID-specific status polling or the [`bulk_operations/finish` webhook](https://shopify.dev/docs/api/admin-graphql/unstable/enums/WebhookSubscriptionTopic#enums-BULK_OPERATIONS_FINISH), then download and retain the temporary Result data before its URL expires.
-- Build each variant chunk from the corresponding product creation Result data, using `__lineNumber` or another durable source mapping to correlate product and media IDs.
+- Build each variant chunk from the corresponding product creation Result data, using `__lineNumber` or another durable source mapping to correlate product IDs.
+Preserve the explicit SKU-to-source-URL relationship from the input data when generating each native `mediaSrc` value.
 - Retry only failed result lines and make retries idempotent so a restarted worker doesn't create duplicate products or variants.
 - Schedule within the API-version concurrency limit.
 API version 2026-01 and later allows up to five concurrent bulk mutation operations per app and shop.